libesmtp/libESMTP/docs/critique.md

-# Critique
+# API Critique

-## A Critique of the libESMTP API

 Recently I have been revisiting aspects of libESMTP and considering what may or may not be needed to bring the library up to date, since it is more than a decade since it has had any development.
 I felt it might be useful to lay out my observations and rationale for any changes.
+I will also consider creating language bindings since implementing these often gives some clarity on what might be missing from a C API.

-I feel that libESMTP has remained free of any significant bit-rot but there is definitely room for improvement.
+I feel that libESMTP has remained free of any significant bitrot but there is definitely room for improvement.

 ----